 The essays will be similar to secondary essays prompts that you may see, so entering to win the scholarship will actually be helping you prepare for your applications!

-The first quarter for the scholarship will take place between Oct 2018-Dec 2018.
-All entries must be submitted by Dec 31st, 2018 at 11:59 pm PST.
+Our Early 2019 Scholarship contest is now open and all entries must be submitted by June 30th, 2019 at 11:59 pm PST.
 Unlike medical school admissions, these will not be scored on a rolling admissions basis, so take your time!

 We will select 3 (three) winners out of the submissions.
 The essays will be judged by a panel of judges to determine who the winners are.